jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

               hostPort: {{ .Values.nodeExporter.service.hostPort }}
 {% endraw %}{% endhighlight %}

 You can argue (and many do) that these mechanisms are the _perfect_ balance of flexibility and control.
-It is my opinion that they are just bolt ons on configuration to make them closer to programming languages  to _try_ and meet users where their needs are.
+It is my opinion that they are just bolt ons to configuration to make them closer to programming languages  to _try_ and meet users where their needs are.

 ### The complexity argument